Nissan Micra: Renault Pulse

-The Renault Pulse is a version of the Micra sold by Renault India Private Limited for the Indian market, designed by Renault's Design Center in Mumbai.
+The Renault Pulse is a version of the Micra sold by Renault for the Indian market, designed by Renault's Design Center in Mumbai.
 Changes include a redesigned front end, new headlights and tail lights, and a redesigned rear bumper.
 RXZ models is equipped with dual airbags, automatic climate control, engine start/stop button, lock/unlock sensing, folding outside rear-view mirrors, etc. It went on sale from January 2012 at the Auto Expo India.
 Early models include a 1.5 dCi diesel engine.
 The Pulse was discontinued in 2017 due to poor sales.